foopgp/foopgp-hugowebsite/content/english/blog/2026-05-11-djibian-agentforwarding.md

 ## The political wager

-The cloud model says: *your secrets live on their servers, trust them.* What **sshwgpg** (and the rest of the [OpenPGP ID](/solutions/openpgp-id/) chain) makes possible is the opposite: **servers cannot read your secrets without the key you hold in your hand.** They can no longer manipulate your data behind your back; you take the control back, literally, through your physical security key: a YubiKey or NitroKey.
+The cloud model says: *your secrets live on their servers, trust them.* What **sshwgpg** (and the rest of the [PGP ID](/solutions/pgp-id/) chain) makes possible is the opposite: **servers cannot read your secrets without the key you hold in your hand.** They can no longer manipulate your data behind your back; you take the control back, literally, through your physical security key: a YubiKey or NitroKey.

 Everything in this chain is **free software, auditable, and ships in our Djibian packages.**